“There we go.”

 “I’m a semiotics professor at the University of Illinois at Chicago.
 It’s 2015.
-I was teaching a class and then — poof!
+I was teaching a class and then—poof!
 I’m in Gary, Indiana.
 No, wait.
 I remember something else.
 After my class that day I went downtown to buy some clothing.
 Yes.
 I think I was in a changing room.
-And then — poof!”
+And then—poof!
+Gone.”

-“Now that your memory’s improving, what’s your real name?”
+“Now that your memory is improving, what’s your real name?”

 “Jeff Malmquist.
 All this identification is mine.
 I can tell you my birth date on the driver’s license and the expiry date on my credit card.
-I can describe to you everything about the establishments of these loyalty cards.”
+I can describe to you anything you want to know about the loyalty cards and their establishments.”

 “What were you doing alone in the presence of minors?”

-“The boy who turned you in.
-He said you were in his house and you were making suggestive motions with your hands and eyes.
+“The boy who turned you in, Danny.
+He said you were making suggestive motions with your hands and eyes when you were in his house.
 You wanted to go down into the basement with him.”

-“He said that?
+“He said what?
 I can’t believe this.
-I was brought there by a boy — the other boy named Slim — who was supposed to escort me from the hospital to a halfway house.
+I was brought there by a boy—another boy named Slim—who was supposed to escort me from the hospital to a halfway house.
 He was hired by the hospital to take me there to rest.
 Go to the hospital and ask them.
 I never made it there.
 You can see how exhausted I am.
 I have no idea what day it is or where I am.”

 “As soon as you get back to New Gary, you’ll have lots of time to rest.”